 A few important recommendations can be made based on this analysis.
-First, given the large difference between cost of living changes as measured by the CPI and those measured more accurately by the TCLI that measures the cost of attaining a constant utility level, rather than consumption bundle, it is highly recommended that CAPMAS produce cost of living indices, in addition to the CPI.
+First, given the large difference between cost of living changes as measured by the CPI and those measured more accurately by the TCLI that measures the cost of attaining a constant utility level, rather than a fixed consumption bundle, it is highly recommended that CAPMAS produce cost of living indices, in addition to the CPI.
 This will more accurately gauge changes in the cost of attaining a particular utility level and will be much more accurate when used to deflate measures such as GDP or to calculate poverty changes over time.
 The advantage of the method followed in this paper is that CAPMAS already has all the data it needs to compute the indices and it will not represent any additional cost to produce.

-Second, given the wide variation in incidence of cost of living increases between households at different positions along the income distribution, and the clear conclusion reached in this study that the poorest, and especially the rural poorest quintiles have consistently fared worse over the last few years, it is important that CAPMAS routinely produce TCLIs for different income levels and maybe also for households with different characteristics such as head's occupation, education, gender, etc. We have already shown strong regional and income level disparities in cost of living increases, and it is very plausible that these additional dimensions will also provide policy makers with valuable information.
+Second, given the wide variation in incidence of cost of living increases between households at different positions along the income distribution, and the clear conclusion reached in this study that the poorest, and especially the rural poorest quintiles have consistently fared worse over the last few years, it is important that CAPMAS routinely produce TCLIs for different income levels.
+We have already shown strong spatial and income level disparities in cost of living increases, implying that producing TCLIs along these dimensions is warranted.
+It is plausible that inequalities in cost of living changes across various other dimensions such as education, occupation and gender of the head of the household, might also be relevant and CAPMAS could easily produce those as well to provide policy makers with as much valuable information as possible.

-Finally, given the overwhelming conclusion that rural households and in particular, rural households at the lowest quintiles, have consistently fared worse over this period, policy makers need to focus efforts first on understanding why rural areas face just higher increases in cost of living.
+Finally, given the overwhelming conclusion that rural households and in particular, rural households at the lowest quintiles, have consistently fared worse over this period, policy makers need to focus efforts first on understanding why rural areas face such higher increases in cost of living.
 This is likely a combination of imperfect markets and imperfect information, both of which can be improved with appropriate government policies that limit monopolistic behavior and increase access to markets and information.
 Second, efforts to reduce the burden of increased cost of living on the poor should be concentrated in rural regions and in other parts of the country such as the Border regions, Cairo and Alexandria where cost of living increases were fastest over this period.
-These could take the form of conditional cash transfers that provide the poor with cash transfers in return for participating in certain income improving activities for themselves and their children such as education and healthcare.
-Such programs have proven to be highly successful in a large number of countries, the key being their emphasis on long term improvements to wellbeing rather that short term interventions such as food or fuel subsidies that do a very poor job of targeting the poor and improving their prospects of exiting poverty in the long run.
+These could take the form of conditional cash transfers that provide the poor with cash transfers in return for participating in specific income improving activities for themselves and their children such as education and healthcare.
+Such programs have proven to be highly successful in other countries, the key being their emphasis on long term improvements to wellbeing rather that short term interventions such as food or fuel subsidies that do a very poor job of targeting the poor and improving their prospects of exiting poverty in the long run.